The Graduate School of International Peace Studies (Master's Program)

 (Student writer: Geetanjali, Entering Class of 2020)

-The course focuses on analyzing the regional institution-building process in the Asia Pacific using international relation (IR) theories such as regional integration theory, interdependence/regime theory, multiculturalism, and constructivism.
+The course, Region and Institution Building in the Asia Pacific, focuses on analyzing the regional institution-building process in the Asia Pacific using international relation (IR) theories such as regional integration theory, interdependence/regime theory, multiculturalism, and constructivism.

 The course was discussion-based, and we shared our opinions regarding topics related to assigned readings.
 We wrote three papers in total and gave a presentation regarding the content of the final paper.